epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/Local Python Sonar Issues Fixer Workflow.md

 # Local Python Sonar Issues Fixer Workflow

+## Overview
+This guide provides a step-by-step process to execute the Local Python Sonar Issues Fixer Workflow.
+The primary objective is to automatically identify and resolve SonarQube-reported issues in Python code, improving code quality and ensuring adherence to best practices.

 ## ⚠️ Warning

 - Keep track of your token and budget usage by regularly checking the details via the "Usage details" button on workflow-executions page after step 13.